-Healthcare professionals help you learn the basics of diabetes care and provide support along the way.
+Healthcare professionals help you learn the basics of diabetes nutrition (including ways to lower blood sugar) and provide support along the way.
 Your team may include a diabetes educator, dietitian, eye doctor and foot doctor, along with your primary care physician, endocrinologist and other specialists.

 And then, of course, there's you — the most important member of your diabetes team.

 The best way to stay as healthy as possible is to be proactive about working in partnership with your team.
 That means being your own advocate.
 You are, after all, your own best champion.
 So, how exactly can you advocate for your diabetes care?
 Here are four ways.

 When it comes to diabetes, knowledge really is power.
 Taking care of yourself starts with learning everything you can about your condition.
 Managing diabetes requires lifelong learning and information comes out almost every day about new glucose monitoring technology, dietary discoveries and clinical prevention.
 Empower yourself with knowledge to seek out better ways to control your diabetes.
 This is an essential part of being your own best advocate.

 Because time with your doctor is often limited, it helps to be prepared for your visits.
 In between appointments, keep a running list of questions, concerns and any information you've read about new treatments you want to discuss.
 You can also bring a loved one with you to the office to help make sure you ask everything you need to.

 Sharing information and asking questions helps you make the most of each visit.
 Your goal is to develop a partnership with your doctor.

 Keep records of your glucose levels and symptoms to help you discover and track of patterns.
 When learning about the best ways to lower blood sugar, you can discuss what you notice with your diabetes care team to improve your treatment.